How to Go "No Poo" with Easy Herbal Hair Rinses

 • Using a covered pot, decoct your herbs for 10-15 minutes.
 I generally use 1/4 cup of herbs per cup of water.

-• Strain out the herbs and combine your herbal infusion, essential oils, and baking soda together in a glass jar.
+• Strain out the herbs and combine your herbal infusion, essential oils, and baking soda in a glass jar.
 You want the baking soda to be completely dissolved and well mixed.

 • Allow to cool to body temperature.